torproject/onionbalance/docs/v2/design.rst

 Retrieving Introduction Point Data
 ----------------------------------

-The core functionality of the OnionBalance service is the collation of introduction point data from multiple onion service instances by the management server.
+The core functionality of the Onionbalance service is the collation of introduction point data from multiple onion service instances by the management server.